nucleosynthesis/work-tools/hinv-tools/QCDEstimate/README.md

 on in the future.

 # Example for running the VTR 2017 region

+Below is an example for running the script for the VTR 2017 region, which can be adapted for the other regions

 `python mkQCD.py out_VTR_2017.root --function 2 --ymin 0.0001 --ymax 1000  --label "VTR 2017" --sr_cut 1.8 --logy --fit_min 0 --fit_max 1.5 --max_blind 2 --mjj_min 900`

 where `out_VTR_2017.root` is the file produced from S. Webb.